MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 5. On the **General** page, select a **Join type**:
     - **Microsoft Entra Join**: You have two options for **Network**:
         - **Microsoft hosted network**: Select a **Geography** where you want your Cloud PCs provisioned.
 Then, for [**Region**](requirements.md#supported-azure-regions-for-cloud-pc-provisioning), you can select:
-            - **Automatic (Recommended)** (not supported for Frontline shared mode): The Windows 365 service automatically chooses a region within the selected geography at the time of provisioning.
+            - **Automatic (Recommended)** (*not supported for Frontline in shared mode*): The Windows 365 service automatically chooses a region within the selected geography at the time of provisioning.
 Microsoft strongly recommends using the **Automatic** option.
 This automation decreases the chance of provisioning failure.
             - A specific region: This option makes sure that your Cloud PCs are only provisioned in the region that you choose.
         - **Azure network connection**: Select an ANC to use for this policy.
     - **Hybrid Microsoft Entra join**: You must select an ANC to use for this policy.